 Pastor, Pacific Commuity Church

-I am at my best working with and helping organizational leaders do good things.
-My doctoral education has equipped me to be a helpful resource.
-I teach around leadership development.
-I have well-honed analytical and consultative skills to help organizations develop effectively.
-I enjoy being part of organizations like the Chamber which seek to shape great communities.
+Jim is at his best when he is working with and helping organizational leaders do good things.
+His doctoral education has equipped him to be a helpful resource.
+He teaches around leadership development.
+Jim has well-honed analytical and consultative skills to help organizations develop effectively.
+He enjoys being part of organizations like the Chamber which seek to shape great communities.

 CEO, Copytek Print Centres

-I have been in business in the design and commercial printing industry for over 21 years.
-Previously I was working in research and development in the tech sector as an engineer.
-I ran into a printer who asked me to do some design services for him, one thing led to another and I ended up venturing and became an entrepreneur in this field.
+Baljit has been in business in the design and commercial printing industry for over 21 years.
+Previously he was working in research and development in the tech sector as an engineer.
+He ran into a printer who had asked him to do some design services for him, one thing led to another and he ended up venturing and became an entrepreneur in this field.

-I have always given back with my time.
-It has allowed me to learn, share and be a part of a society and community that I can help shape.
-I have been on the executive, boards and contributed to the Indo Canadian Business Association (Past President), Langley International Festival Society (President), Langley Canada Day Celebrations Society, Surrey Board of Trade Business Excellence Awards, Citizen Advisory Committees to the Correctional Service of Canada, Surrey College teacher for business intro, Surrey Fusion Festival, Festival of Dance Judging with Surrey Arts Council, Vaisakhi Gala, BC Summer Games Friends of the Games, and Tourism Advisory Committee to name a few.
-I enjoy giving back to the younger generation and have sponsored many events and non profits to help support them to achieve their goals.
+He has always given back his time.
+It has allowed Baljit to learn, share and be a part of a society and community that he can help shape.
+He has been on the executive, boards and contributed to the Indo Canadian Business Association (Past President), Langley International Festival Society (President), Langley Canada Day Celebrations Society, Surrey Board of Trade Business Excellence Awards, Citizen Advisory Committees to the Correctional Service of Canada, Surrey College teacher for business intro, Surrey Fusion Festival, Festival of Dance Judging with Surrey Arts Council, Vaisakhi Gala, BC Summer Games Friends of the Games, and Tourism Advisory Committee to name a few.
+Baljit enjoys giving back to the younger generation and has sponsored many events and non profits to help support them to achieve their goals.